Z2h-A6n/mpl-makefig/readme.md

 - `standard_subplots`:
   - Produce a figure with axes like `matplotlib.pyplot.subplots`, using `standard_figsize` to decide the size.
+- `figprint`:
+    - Takes the same arguments as builtin `print`, but prefixes the output with the name of the function that figprint is called in.
+Useful for understanding output when figures are being generated in parallel.
 - `parse_args_make_figs`:
   - Invoke a simple command line interface to display or save all or some figures decorated with `make`.